-How to Perform a Technical SEO Audit (Step-by-Step Guide)
+How to Do a Technical SEO Audit (With Free Tools)

 Melwyn Joseph